Juice and Your Children: Can They Drink too Much?

 However, unlike candy, chips, cookies and sodas, which are also easy to overconsume, 100-percent fruit juice naturally offers healthy doses of vitamins and minerals.
 So what to do?

+HOW MUCH JUICE IS THE RIGHT AMOUNT?
 You can still offer juice; just keep portions small.
 The American Academy of Pediatrics recommends:

 When it comes to liquids at mealtimes, the mantra in my house is, “Milk first, then juice.”
 Whole fruit, with its high fiber content, is still the best fruit option, but juice can also help kids meet their daily fruit quota.